 A fee of $250, payable to Heritage Toronto, covers the research, fabrication, and shipment of the plaque to your home within six to eight weeks.

-Please note, however, that receiving a Century House plaque does not mean your house will be listed or designated on the City of Toronto’s Inventory of Heritage Properties.
+Please note, however, that receiving a Century House plaque does not mean your house will be listed or designated on the City of Toronto’s Heritage Register.
 All Century House plaques are issued at the discretion of Heritage Toronto.

 This historical marker will serve as official recognition of your home’s contribution to the establishment of your community and to the built heritage of the city of Toronto.

 If you have any questions, contact Heritage Toronto’s Historical Plaques Program Assistant, Chris Bateman, at 416-392-3996 or at firstname.lastname@example.org.

 As seen in: